mezmor/LeagueSports/req.md

         * Extension: users can invite other users
             * If the league is public the invited user simply joins
             * If the league is private, the invited user sends a join request to the commish
+    * The user may join a league via:
+        * Button on All Leagues list
+        * Button on User's League list
+        * Button in League detail

 Users should be able to leave a league
     * their team is disbanded and all players become free agents